eginwong/course-notes/cloud/azure/AZ-203/connect-to-and-consume-azure-services-and-third-party-services.md

     - for self-signed certs, must use `-SkipCertificateChainValidation` in powershell to update the `AzApiManagementBackend`; otherwise, 500 errors
   - authorize developer accounts by using AAD in Azure API Mgmt
     - API Mgmt > Security > Identities > Add Identity Provider > Provider type is AAD > keep track of redirect URL
-    - THEN: go to AAD > Manage > App Registrations > New App REgistration  Create name for Web App / API.
+    - THEN: go to AAD > Manage > App Registrations > New App Registration > Create name for Web App / API.
 Sign-in URL is sign-in URL of the developer portal > Create
     - Make sure the Reply URL == the Redirect URL
     - If multiple AAD instances will be used, set Multi-tenanted to Yes
     - Set app permissions by selecting Required permissions, select your app, select read directory data + Sign in and read user profile check boxes > grant permissions
     - Then, copy App ID, switch back to APIM, in add identity provider, paste app id value in the client-id box
     - switch back to AAD > Keys > create new key and save
     - switch back to APIM > paste key in client secret text box
-    - may have to get global administrator to accept consent, from `/aadadminconsent`, prefixe by the azure portal url
+    - may have to get global administrator to accept consent, from `/aadadminconsent`, prefixed by the azure portal url
     - in APIM, can associate AAD groups with permissions
 - define policies for APIs
   - can change behaviour through config